ctrlaltdylan/bovadaAPI/README.md

 then: pip install -r requirements.txt

-then: add BOVADA_USERNAME and BOVADA_PASSWORD as a environment variable by running export BOVADA_USERNAME="test"
+then: add BOVADA_USERNAME and BOVADA_PASSWORD as a environment variables by running export BOVADA_USERNAME="test"

 export BOVADA_PASSWORD="test"